 Hulu has a lot of great movies - here are the 25 best films on the streaming service.
 In an age of options, less feels like more.
 While Netflix has an ever-expanding library, Hulu offers a more focused collection of great movies.
 Because volume isn’t the objective, Hulu succeeds in curating a batch of excellent films.

-There are the iconic classics like Silence of the Lambs and Reservoir Dogs, the arthouse darlings like Sorry to Bother You and Let the Right One In, and the pure entertainment gems like Independence Day and Shrek.
+There are the iconic classics like The Matrix and Lethal Weapon, the arthouse darlings like Sorry to Bother You and Punch-Drunk Love, and the pure entertainment gems like The Fifth Element and Shrek.
 Hulu keeps it simple, and offers something for everybody.
 Here are the 25 best movies that you can watch on Hulu right now.

 Before we start, first a disclaimer. modern streaming libraries are like carousels, always moving and always changing.
 The films in this list are available on Hulu at the time of writing.
 We’ll be updating this top 25 list frequently, so keep an eye out for Hulu’s latest and greatest offerings.
 Also, the list isn't ranked from worst to best, so a lower number is not meant to denote higher quality.
 It's just a list of 25 great movies.

 While it slipped through awards season without much hype, Detroit remains one of 2017’s best films.
 Rotten Tomatoes awarded it an 84% for its “gut-wrenching dramatization of a tragic chapter” in American history.
 Director Kathryn Bigelow tackles the 1967 incident in Motor City with aplomb, deftly guiding a sprawling cast (led by John Boyega and Will Poulter) through a maze of tension, bigotry, and survival.
 Detroit streams exclusively on Hulu.